RISCV-on-Microsemi-FPGA/RISC-V-Creative-Board/README.md

 This repository contains Libero projects containing an FPGA design including a RISC-V soft processor.
-The Programming bitstream(s) are also included so that you do not need to run through the full FPGA design flow in order to start developping software for RISC-V.
+The Programming bitstream(s) are also included so that you do not need to run through the full FPGA design flow in order to start developing software for RISC-V.

 ### Modify The FPGA Design
 The Modify_The_FPGA_Design folder contains Libero example designs.
 Libero is Microsemi's FPGA design tool.